 The Isaac Newton Institute temporarily closed its doors on Friday 20 March 2020.
-A number of our staff – as well as a small group of participants – are now back in INI’s main building and facilitating the ongoing “Applicable resurgent asymptotics: towards a universal theory” programme – are facilitating the ongoing “Mathematics of deep learning” (July – December 2021) and Cluster algebras and representation theory (September – December 2021) programmes.
+Our staff – as well as a number of current participants – are now back in INI’s main building and – following on from the success of the “Applicable resurgent asymptotics: towards a universal theory” programme – are facilitating the ongoing “Mathematics of deep learning” (July – December 2021) and Cluster algebras and representation theory (September – December 2021) programmes.
 Future events are forthcoming.
-These events are likely to be both virtual and hybrid in nature, as the rollout of vaccines and the other initiatives throughout the Summer of 2021 make the return of visitors to the building in larger numbers a possibility.
+These events are in many cases to be both virtual and hybrid in nature, as the rollout of vaccines and the other initiatives throughout the remainder of 2021 make the return of visitors to the building in larger numbers a reality.
 Please check this page for further updates and contact us if you have any questions or queries.

 COVID-19 continues to present great challenges for all of us.
 Since March of last year, we have been compelled by circumstance to consider every aspect of our lives, and faced many mountains to scale along the unexpected journey from the first lockdown to today.
 Our routines have been changed forever, and our working practices developed and refined at such a pace many of us are left feeling slightly off kilter, and sometimes a little overwhelmed.

 Despite the difficulties and challenges, the staff at the INI have been remarkable in their ability to react quickly and effectively to support the mathematical community, showing a spirit of resilience we will remember when things return to something closer to normal.